 About Dupont Circle BID

 Dupont Circle is DC’s international heart, the destination neighborhood renowned as the city’s progressive, cosmopolitan gathering place.
-The Dupont Circle Business Improvement District (BID) is a nonprofit formed in 2018 to elevate the iconic Dupont Circle neighborhood with public space management, strategic marketing, and economic development initiatives.
+The Dupont Circle Business Improvement District (BID) is a nonprofit formed in 2018 to elevate this iconic neighborhood with public space management, strategic marketing, and economic development initiatives.
 With more than $25 million in public investment planned for a new plaza and streetscape improvements along Connecticut Avenue NW, the BID is poised to energize the neighborhood with increased cleaning services, brand management, events and more.
-More than 150 restaurants, 80 shops and 70 embassies call Dupont Circle home, frequented by the 22,000 people who live within a half-mile of the neighborhood.
+More than 150 restaurants, 80 shops, 70 embassies and 20 hotels call Dupont Circle home; and 22,000 people live within a half-mile of the neighborhood.
 The Dupont Circle BID covers approximately 11 blocks in the commercial district, including Dupont Circle, P Street NW, Massachusetts Avenue, and Connecticut Avenue from the Circle to California Street NW.
 To learn more about the organization, visit dupontcirclebid.org.

 FOR IMMEDIATE RELEASE